 The easiest way to segment your list is to do it from the moment that someone subscribes to your email list.

-With OptinMonster’s Rules Engine, you can present super targeted opt-in offers based on the content your visitors are currently viewing, how your visitors found your content, whether your visitor has already opted in to another offer, and much more.
+With OptinMonster’s display rules, you can present super targeted opt-in offers based on the content your visitors are currently viewing, how your visitors found your content, whether your visitor has already opted in to another offer, and much more.

 That way, you’ll know exactly what segment to tag that subscriber with, and what autoresponders you’ll want to send them, either now or in the future.

-Using OptinMonster’s integrations, you can even automatically send those new subscribers a specific autoresponder sequence (Subscriber Sequences), or you can simply tag them for later (Subscriber Tags).
+Using OptinMonster’s integrations, you can even automatically add new subscribers to a specific email subscriber list.

 For more information on segmenting your list, check out our massive guide on 50 Smart Ways to Segment Your Email List.